About Harmony Hypnosis

 I feel as though I should start this biography in the traditional, stuffy way:

-“James Hazlerig holds a 250-hour certification from the International Hypnosis Federation, as well as a Masters Degree in English.
-In addition to hypnosis, he has enjoyed success as a college instructor, freelance writer, champion storyteller, and professional musician.
+“James Hazlerig holds a 250-hour certification from the International Hypnosis Federation, Advanced Certification from the International Certifying Board of Clinical Hypnotherapy, and a 750-hour certification from the Hypnosis Practitioner Training Institute, as well as a Masters Degree in English.
+In addition to hypnosis, he has enjoyed success as a college instructor, freelance writer, champion storyteller, published author, and professional musician.
 He is not a medical professional or licensed counselor of any type, but his mother still loves him.”

 All right, that’s as much writing like that as I can handle.
 Let’s cut through the nonsense and get to the real me, shall we?